Search

 Jump to a topic

-StressStress is our body’s physical or behavioral response to events that alter our homeostasis, or the internal balance required for life under normal circumstances.
-When we encounter these events, known as stressors, a biological chain reaction occurs that we collectively refer to as stress.
+StressStress is our body's physical or behavioral response to events that alter our homeostasis, or the internal balance required for life under normal circumstances.
+When we encounter perceived threats or pressure—known as stressors— a biological chain reaction occurs to sharpen our minds, boost our performance, and heighten our immune response.

 Stress can be categorized into two types—acute and chronic.
-Acute stress occurs after short-term events that lead to temporary changes in our body’s functioning, such as increased heart rate and hyperfocus.
-Chronic stress occurs when a stressor persists for a long time or frequently recurs, subjecting the individual to the prolonged physical and psychological effects of epinephrine and cortisol.
+Acute stress occurs after short-term events that lead to temporary changes in our body's functioning.
+Short-term mild stress actually helps us make us more resilient, and can spark cellular repair and regeneration.
+Chronic stress occurs when a stressor persists for a long time or frequently recurs, subjecting someone to the prolonged physical and psychological effects of epinephrine and cortisol, and inflammation that may contribute to myriad chronic diseases.

 Explore Stress